rahimi7k/IODynamic_Web/README.md

 ------------------------------
 **Run**:
-Create a .bat file and include following code:
+Create a .bat file and include the following code:

 cd [C://Path/To/The/Source/Code]